AARs (After Action Reports)

 Dear Redneck with the big belly.

-First you must come out of all the small teahouses you have built for
+all the small teahouses you have built for

 you